nshah271/verdict/README.md

 - A **`/verify`** slash command available in any mode (one-shot audit, doesn't switch modes).
 - A `verdict` tool group in Bob's tool list.

-Both installers are non-destructive — they preserve existing config and merge.
+Both installers are non-destructive, they preserve existing config and merge.

 <!-- SCREENSHOT 04: Bob's chat mode dropdown open, with "Verifier" visible.
      SCREENSHOT 05: Bob's slash-command picker open, with "/verify" visible.